oduameh/node-course/docs/Instructions/automating.md

 Once this is done, systemd will ensure that the `cardano-node` is running the way we specified in the background, ready to use.

-Just to make sure, query the tip of the chain
+Just to make sure, query the tip of the chain:

 ```
 cardano-cli query tip --testnet-magic 2